SAN FRANCISCO, Apr. 15, 2020 -- On Wednesday 1st April, D2iQ

 .
 For further information please contact https://d2iq.com/contact

 D2iQ is the leading provider of enterprise-grade cloud platforms that enable organizations to embrace open source and cloud native innovations while delivering smarter Day 2 operations.
 With unmatched experience driving some of the world's largest cloud deployments, D2iQ empowers organizations to better navigate and accelerate cloud native journeys with enterprise-grade technologies, training, professional services and support.
 Whether you are deploying your first Kubernetes workload, optimizing your business analytics with Spark or Jupyter, or looking to educate your developers on the benefits of cloud native, D2iQ has the expertise, services and technology to enable you on the journey.
-D2iQ is headquartered in San Francisco with additional offices in London, Hamburg, Germany and Beijing.
+D2iQ is headquartered in San Francisco with additional offices in London and Hamburg.
 D2iQ investors include Andreessen Horowitz, Hewlett Packard Enterprise, Khosla Ventures, Koch Disruptive Technologies, Microsoft, and T. Rowe Price Associates, Inc. Find us at https://d2iq.com/